google/nomulus/docs/install.md

                             'crash'     : 'your-crash-project']
 </pre>

-Next follow the steps in
+Next follow the steps in [configuration](./configuration.md) to configure the complete system or, alternately, read on for an initial deploy in which case you'll need to deploy again after configuration.

 ## Deploy the code to App Engine